angular/angularfire/README.md

 # AngularFire

-AngularFire smooths over the rough edges an Angular developer might encounter when implementing the framework-agnostic [Firebase JS SDK](https://github.com/firebase/firebase-js-sdk) & aims to provide a more natural developer experience by conforming to Angular conventions.
+AngularFire smooths over the rough edges an Angular developer might encounter with implementing the framework-agnostic [Firebase JS SDK](https://github.com/firebase/firebase-js-sdk) & aims to provide a more natural developer experience by conforming to Angular conventions.